The Manchester Congregation

 These were merchants from the Levant and Mediterranean: Daniel Piccioto (Aleppo), Samuel Hadida (Gibraltar); Moses Messulam (Constantinople); Isaac Pariente (Tetuan); Abraham Btesh (Killiz, Syria).
 Others soon followed and from the 1850s the community started to take shape and names like Besso and Levi from Corfu; the Aleppans, Sharim, Sciama, Setton, Laniado, and Dwek; Cazes, Azulay and Pariente from Morocco; Pinto from London, start to appear in the records.
 Manchester was such an important connection for these merchants that when a trader had a son born in Aleppo, the words “may he live in Manchester” was added to the traditional blessing for the newborn.

-The Sephardi community opened its first synagogue in 1874, Sha’are Tephilah (‘the Gates of Prayer’) the Synagogue of Spanish and Portuguese Jews of Manchester on Cheetham Hill Road under the spiritual authority of the Haham of Bevis Marks.
+The Sephardi community opened its first synagogue in 1874, Sha’are Tephillah (‘the Gates of Prayer’), as the Synagogue of Spanish and Portuguese Jews of Manchester on Cheetham Hill Road under the spiritual authority of the Hakham of Bevis Marks.

-Due to the decline of the community in North Manchester, the Cheetham Hill building had to be abandoned, the last wedding being held there in 1971 under the auspices of Rabbi Martin Van Der Bergh, himself a son of the venerable Amsterdam community.
-The building itself, however, was saved and preserved through the determined efforts of a local group of enthusiasts led by Welsh Catholic-born historian Bill Williams.
-In 1984, it opened as Manchester Jewish Museum.
+As the North Manchester community moved, so did the Synagogue.
+The Cheetham Hill building had its last wedding being held there in 1971 under the auspices of Rabbi Martin Van Der Bergh, himself a son of the venerable Amsterdam community.
+The building itself was preserved through the determined efforts of a local group of enthusiasts led by Welsh Catholic-born historian Bill Williams.
+In 1984, it reopened as the Manchester Jewish Museum.

-The community itself has moved into a converted school-house at Moor Lane, Higher Broughton and continues to flourish there with its unique traditions and services.
+At that time, the community moved into a converted school-house at Moor Lane, Higher Broughton.
+It has grown and diversified and continues to flourish there with its unique traditions and services.